 Setting daily intentions is a powerful way to clarify who you want to be, how you want to spend your time, and what you want to offer to the world.
 When we craft intentions, it helps us zero in on what we want more of in our life.
 Moreover, positive intentions can help us take action with self-compassion rather than the sense of pressure that goals create.

-“Intentions set the stage for positive growth and change, because we’re making a choice to pay attention to something we deem worthy,” says Kristin Wilson, MA, LPC, Newport Academy’s Vice President of Clinical Outreach.
+“Intentions set the stage for positive growth and change, because we’re making a choice to pay attention to something we deem worthy,” says Kristin Wilson, MA, LPC, Newport Academy’s Chief Experience Officer.

 What Is an Intention?

 An intention is a motivation or road map that guides us toward where we want to be.
 Daily intentions can support you in cultivating a positive outlook and bringing more focus and clarity into your day-to-day life.

 Living an intentional life can also be a way to get closer to your dreams.
 Rather than setting goals for where you want to go, creating intentions shifts your attitude and mindset toward how you want to be.
 Hence, being intentional can help you be your authentic self.

 Examples of Intentions

 Intentions can focus on anything that matters to you and supports your well-being.
 Teens might set positive intentions to be kinder and more forgiving to themselves.
 Or they might focus on how they relate to others.
 Hence, their intention might be to connect more with a sibling or to bring positivity to their interactions at school or work.
 An intention can be specific, such as taking a walk outside every day.
 Or it can be general, like seeing the good in people.